jowharshamshiri/Janus/USAGE.md

 # Janus - Usage Guide

-This guide shows how to use the high-level APIs in each implementation to create servers and clients with API specifications (Manifests).
+This guide shows how to use the high-level APIs in each implementation to create servers and clients with API manifests (Manifests).

 ## Overview

 Each implementation provides two simple classes:
-- **Server**: `JanusServer` - API specification-driven server with command handlers
+- **Server**: `JanusServer` - API manifest-driven server with request handlers
-- **Client**: `JanusClient` - Automatic specification fetching with validation
+- **Client**: `JanusClient` - Automatic manifest fetching with validation

-All implementations use the **Dynamic Specification Architecture** where:
+All implementations use the **Dynamic Manifest Architecture** where:
-1. Server loads a Manifest (API specification) file defining available commands
+1. Server loads a Manifest (API manifest) file defining available requests
-2. Client automatically fetches the specification from the server for validation
+2. Client automatically fetches the manifest from the server for validation
-3. All custom commands are validated against the specification
+3. All custom requests are validated against the manifest

-## API Specification (Manifest)
+## API Manifest (Manifest)

 Before creating servers or clients, you need a Manifest file defining your API.
 Here's an example:

-**my-api-spec.json:**
+**my-api-manifest.json:**
 ```json
 {
   "name": "My Application API",